-Ms Wilson has worked in the public sector for more than 30 years, the last ten of those on Teesside.
+Ms Wilson has worked in the public sector for more than 30 years, with the last 14 of those on Teesside.
 Ali has many years’ experience in health services commissioning working at Board level.
 This is informed by a background that includes health services research, service improvement, medical education, and in hospital and general practice based clinical practice.
 Ali was one of the country’s first Master’s nurse practitioner graduates.
 As a former Fulbright Fellow in the University of Minnesota, USA, Ali maintains a keen interest in patient and public participation, the focus of her Fulbright experience.
 She was appointed as (Accountable) Chief Officer in January 2013 and also as (Accountable) Chief Officer for NHS Darlington CCG in May 2016.

 Andie Mackay, Lay Member

 Dr Andrea Jones, Chief Clinical Officer, has worked as a Darlington GP for over 20 years and is now working alongside other clinicians and managers in supporting NHS Hartlepool and Stockton-On-Tees CCG and NHS Darlington CCG in improving NHS services for the people of Hartlepool, Stockton-On-Tees and Darlington.
 Originally from Leeds, Dr Jones, gained her MB BS medical qualification in 1986 at Newcastle University before undertaking GP training at Denmark Street Surgery in Darlington.
 Qualifying as a GP in 1990, she joined the former Netherlaw Surgery, now Blacketts, in 1991.

 Dr Jones, whose involvement with the former Primary Care Trust began when, as musculoskeletal lead, she established a service based in the community for patients with arthritis, joint and soft tissue problems, aiming was to improve access to support and treatment for patients, without necessarily needing to attend hospital.
 With her background and experience, she has supported a team improving the services for the most common cause of back problems, that is currently being rolled out across the North East.